EU General Data Protection Regulation

 - Does anyone else have access to these personal data?

 - Do any procedures or policy documents apply to my dealings with personal data?

 - Who is responsible for data protection issues in my part of the organisation?

 The project is owned by Deputy University Director Per Abrahamsson.
 Apart from the project owner, the steering group consists of Professor Oskar Nordström Skans, Department of Economics; Professor Johan Sundström, Department of Medical Sciences; Researcher Helena Grönqvist, Department of Women’s and Children’s Health; Technical coordinator Ann-Charlotte Sonnhammer, Department of Information Technology; Legal Officer Magnus Hallberg; Deputy Chief Security Officer Veronika Berglund; Head of Division Gunilla Sundström, University Library; and IT Director Mia Lindegren.

 The members of the project group are Legal Officer Magnus Hallberg; Deputy Chief Security Officer Veronika Berglund; Head of Division Gunilla Sundström, University Library; IT Director Mia Lindegren; and Communications Officer Ulrika Hurtig, IT Division.
 Legal Expert Susanne Svanholm is project manager/coordinator and Security Consultant Nils Daniels is sub-project manager.

 Who knows more?

-If you can’t find the answers to your questions on the FAQ page, please email Magnus Hallberg (legal issues) or Veronika Berglund (security issues).
+If you can’t find the answers to your questions on the FAQ page, please email Legal Affairs Division or Veronika Berglund (security issues).
 Questions about IT systems can be sent to Servicedesk who will pass your questions on.